Calorie-App/Calorie-App/project_spec.md

 ### 1. User Features (Required and Optional)

 Required Features:
-- API calls to fetch data from Nutrition API
+- API calls will fetch data from Nutrition API
-- User will be able to enter the food through an EditText View.
-Which CalorieCalc will take user's input to make an API call to get information about the food entered by the user from the Nutrition API
+- User will be able to enter the desired food through an EditText View.
+Which CalorieCalc will take user's input to make API calls to get information about the food entered by the user from the Nutrition API
-- Search Button to fetch food info requested by user
+- Search Button will search food info requested by user
 - RecyclerView to display the list of what the user chose to consume